 I made my own flirt pole by getting a drain-plunger and detaching its wooden handle.
-Then, I drilled some holes on the handle and tied some rope through it.
+Then, I drilled some holes in the handle and tied some rope through it.
 Finally, I attached the other end of the rope to a Premier Tennis Tail Toy.
-This Premier toy works well with my homemade flirt pole, because my dog loves chasing the fox like tail on the toy.
+This Premier toy works well with my homemade flirt pole, because my dog loves chasing the fox-like tail on the toy.

 With this game, we may exercise our dog while not having to overly exert ourselves.
 Other fun dog play games include soccer, catch, fetch, and tug-of-war.